mihinduranasinghe/krea-user-management-ui/README.md

 Deployed UI link : https://master.d1mr8rrxyjhiit.amplifyapp.com/
 Deployment Technology : CICD with - AWS Amplify (Source GitHub)

-NOTE : Since my TVM backend API is not SSL certified, there can be CORS mix match issues.
+NOTE : Since my Krea backend API is not SSL certified, there can be CORS mix match issues.
 TEMP RESOLUTION : Visit -> https://cors-anywhere.herokuapp.com/corsdemo -> Click 'Request temporary access to the demo server' (This will whitelist your browser and allows access without CORS issues for a short period of time)